These are the companies boycotting Facebook over its hate policies - KRDO

 A civil rights coalition, which includes the Anti-Defamation League (ADL) and the NAACP, launched the #StopHateforProfit campaign last week when it called on major corporations to put a pause on advertising on Facebook, citing the company’s “repeated failure to meaningfully address the vast proliferation of hate on its platforms.”

 Within days, outdoor retailers REI, The North Face, and Patagonia said they were in.
-Other companies, including Upwork and Dashlane, joined too.
+Other companies, including Upwork and Dashlane, have joined too.
+On Sunday, Starbucks, the sixth-largest advertiser on Facebook, also said it would pause all social media advertising, though it did not explicitly link the action to #StopHateForProfit.

 In a statement to CNN on Friday, Carolyn Everson, vice president of Facebook’s global business group, responded by saying, “We deeply respect any brand’s decision and remain focused on the important work of removing hate speech and providing critical voting information.
 Our conversations with marketers and civil rights organizations are about how, together, we can be a force for good.”